 “Notice of electronic filing” means a document generated by the electronic document management system when a document is electronically filed.
 The notice of electronic filing is sent by e-mail to the registered filing party and to any other registered filer who has entered an appearance in the case.

-“Notice of electronic presentation” means a document generated by the electronic document management system when a document is electronically presented to the court.
-The notice of electronic presentation is sent by e-mail to the party who electronically presented the document to the court to confirm its receipt.
 When a proposed document, other than a document related to rules 16.703 , 16.704, or 16.802, or a document that is proposed to be sealed is electronically presented to the court, the electronic document management system shall send a notice of electronic presentation to the e-mail address of all parties who are registered filers in the case and they may view and download the proposed order and any motion to which it was attached.

 “Party” means a person or entity by or against whom a lawsuit is brought who has a right to control the lawsuit either personally or through someone appointed to protect the person’s interests.